Nikanwar3/finance-dashboard/README.md

 # FinTrack — Finance Dashboard

 A personal finance dashboard to track spending, visualize trends, and understand where your money goes.
-Built with React, Tailwind CSS, and Recharts.
+Built with React.js, Tailwind CSS, and Recharts.

 Live demo: https://finance-dashboard-cy38.onrender.com.